 The Grazing Operator is typically required to receive permission in writing from the Landlord prior to constructing any permanent improvements; such documentation includes who pays for projects, or at least parameters on how this might be decided on a case-by-case basis.

+c.
+Liens

+Liens are not typically allowed against the property or owner.

 9. Stewardship Guidelines

-Details regarding stewardship practices should be incorporated in the MAP, and the RMP if applicable (see associated items in the Section 4.0 Grazing Management Goals, Objectives, and Performance Standards).
+Details regarding stewardship practices should be incorporated in the MAP, and the RMP if applicable (see associated items in MAP Guidance Section 4.0 Grazing Management Goals, Objectives, and Performance Standards).
 The Agreement should have a clause incorporating the MAP (and RMP, if applicable) by reference to ensure the practices are part of the Agreement.

 10. Additional Constraints